The Ultimate Pentesting Guide: The #1 Way To Expose Your Cybersecurity Weaknesses

 Who Should Run The Penetration Test?

-When the company has an internal cybersecurity team, it is common for the internal team to carry out periodic tests to identify the effectiveness of security policies.
-However, the ideal way to carry out this procedure is carried out by an external team, which does not know the internal processes of the company.
+When the company has an internal cybersecurity team, it is common for the internal penetration tester to carry out periodic tests to identify the effectiveness of security policies.
+However, the ideal way to carry out this procedure is by an external team, which does not know the internal processes of the company.

 Find out more about the Penetration Test here